Best Ways for Surface Signaling

 Your best option at that moment is to be able to signal the crew and your dive buddies so they can see you and rescue you.
 Knowing how to use your surface signaling devices can save your life in such a situation.

 You’d be surprised how short the distance is that carries your voice when you are at the open sea.
 Similar for visibility.
 Your head sticking out of the water is not seen that easy even if it’s just a few hundred feet away!

 It’s always a good idea to have a whistle and visible devices like an inflatable signal tube with you.
-Alternatively, you can think about bringing a small flare or light stick, a mirror for signaling or even an air horn which you can link to your inflator hose.
+Alternatively, you can think about bringing a small flare or light stick, a mirror for signaling, or even an air horn that you can link to your inflator hose.

 None of these devices takes a lot of space.
 You can put them in the pocket of your BCD or attach them to one of the D rings and you know that you’ve increased your chances of being seen or heard a thousand-fold.

 When you surface and see that you won’t be able to reach the boat then instantly try to get the attention of your buddies and the crew on board.
 Don’t wait until they start searching for you and possibly drive in the direction away from you.

 No matter what surface signal device you use, use it at the earliest time possible when you realize that you’re not in reach of the boat.
 Time is of the essence and the close to the boat you are the better your chances are that you’re either seen or heard!